-Regarding the EM&V report for the MyHER Program, Evans Exhibit I, witness Williamson stated that while the Public Staff has confidence in the methodology applied to complete this evaluation and believes that the overall savings appear to be reasonable and in line with the findings of other similar evaluations of residential behavioral savings in the United States, it has not finalized its review of the overall findings and savings estimates put forth in the evaluation report at this time.
-Witness Williamson recommended postponing acceptance of the results of the MyHER program until the Public Staff conducts further review and offers recommendations in the next DSM/EE rider proceeding.

-Witness Williamson concluded that, with the exception of the MyHER Program EM&V Report (Evans Exhibit I), the EM&V of the vintages of the measures covered by the remaining reports filed in this proceeding should be considered complete.
-In addition, he recommended that the two reports from the Sub 1145 proceeding, Small Business
+Witness Williamson indicated that while the Public Staff has confidence in the methodology applied to complete the evaluation of the MyHER Program and believes the overall savings appear to be reasonable, the Public Staff would like to conduct additional review of the data used in the evaluation.
+(Id. at 258.)
+Witness Williamson concluded that, with the exception of the EM&V Report for the MyHER Program (Evans Exhibit I), the EM&V of the vintages of the measures covered by the remaining reports filed in this proceeding should be considered complete.